raspberrypilearning/hardware-guide/quickstart.md

 ![phone charger](images/phone-charger.jpg)

 ### Micro-USB cable connected to ?
-There are any devices that are capable of providing power over USB.
+There are many devices that are capable of providing power over USB.
 Many modern wall outlets have USB ports for instance, as well as USB Hubs, Computers and battery packs.
-If you have a micro-USB cable, then you could try to power your Raspberry Pi off of any powered USB port.
+If you have a micro-USB cable, then you could try to power your Raspberry Pi using any powered USB port.

 ![battery pack](images/usb-power-pack.png)

 ## Keyboard and Mouse

 ### Wired Keyboard and Mouse
 Any standard USB Keyboard and Mouse can be used with the Raspberry Pi.
-These plug and play devices will work without any additional set up, simply plug them into the Raspberry Pi and they should be recognised when it starts up.
+These plug and play devices will work without any additional set up.
+Simply plug them into the Raspberry Pi and they should be recognised when it starts up.

 ![keyboard-mouse](images/keyboard-mouse.png)

 ### Bluetooth Keyboard and Mouse

-Bluetooth Keyboards and Mice can work with the Raspberry Pi, but you success rates will vary depending on the model and manufacturer.
+Bluetooth Keyboards and Mice can work with the Raspberry Pi, but your success rates will vary depending on the model and manufacturer.
 It is best that you consult the manufacturers documentation to see whether a device is compatible with the Raspberry Pi.

 ![bt keyboard-mouse](images/bt-keyboard-mouse.png)

 ## SD Cards

 The latest version of Raspbian (the default operating system recommended for the Raspberry Pi) requires an 8GB (or larger) micro-SD Card.
 Not all SD cards are made equal, and some have higher failure rates than others.
-You can always buy our official SD cards, if you are unsure, from [here](http://uk.rs-online.com/web/p/secure-digital-cards/9176317/) and [here](https://cpc.farnell.com/sandisk/sdsdqu-008g-bmut/microsd-card-8gb-class-10-noobs/dp/SC13797?COM=main-search%20CMPNULL).
-Any 8GB SD card will work however, although you will need to follow the [software setup guide](https://www.raspberrypi.org/learning/help-software-guide) to learn how to load an operating system onto the card.
+You can always buy our official SD cards, if you are unsure, from [RS](http://uk.rs-online.com/web/p/secure-digital-cards/9176317/) or [Farnell](https://cpc.farnell.com/sandisk/sdsdqu-008g-bmut/microsd-card-8gb-class-10-noobs/dp/SC13797?COM=main-search%20CMPNULL).
+Any 8GB SD card will work however, although you will need to follow the [software setup guide](https://www.raspberrypi.org/learning/help-software-guide) to learn how to load an operating system on to the card.

 ![noobs-card](images/noobs-card.png)